Login to Complete a Submission or to Access Judging Panel

 SEPHARDIC CULTURE Mimi S. Frank Award in memory of Becky Levy A nonfiction book that explores the traditions and practices unique to Sephardic Jews.

-*VISUAL ARTS A work of one or more visual artists (painters, weavers, sculptors, photographers, etc.) which includes illustrations and images of Jewish content as a dominant component.
+*VISUAL ARTS A work of one or more visual artists (painters, weavers, sculptors, photographers, etc.) that includes illustrations and images of Jewish content as a dominant component.

-WOMEN’S STUDIES Barbara Dobkin Award A nonfiction book about women’s role in the Jewish experience.
+WOMEN’S STUDIES Barbara Dobkin Award A nonfiction book exploring the experiences of Jewish women.

 WRITING BASED ON ARCHIVAL MATERIAL The JDC-Herbert Katzki Award A book of modern historical writing published in English based on archival material, including footnotes and bibliography.

-YOUNG ADULT LITERATURE The Posner Award A young adult book on a Jewish theme for ages 12 – 18.
+YOUNG ADULT LITERATURE*: A book on a Jewish theme for ages 12—18.

 * indicates occasional award not presented annually